Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Discussion

-Spherical isofrequency surfaces are characteristic of isotropic materials.
-Although in the case of original wire metamaterial, surfaces do not originate at $\Gamma$-point, as was shown above (Eq. (\ref{eq:lfp_location_0-5pi}), Fig. \ref{fig:b-zones}), we will draw some analogy between the original configuration of the material and the artificial environment of metal spheres located at the nodes of the body-centered cubic lattice.
+Spherical isofrequency surfaces are typical for isotropic materials.
+Although with the original wire metamaterial surfaces do not originate at $\Gamma$-point, as was shown above (Eq. (\ref{eq:lfp_location_0-5pi}), Fig. \ref{fig:b-zones}), we observe similarity between the original configuration of the material and the artificial environment of metal spheres located at the nodes of the body-centered cubic lattice.

-Since the polarizabilities for a sphere are the same in all directions, the bcc metamaterial from the spheres will be isotropic (the mode with a spherical isofrequency surface is born at $\Gamma$-point), and the mode itself will be degenerate in polarization due to the identity of the magnetic and electric polarizabilities (see ch.
+Since the polarizabilities for a sphere are the same in all directions, the BCC metamaterial from the spheres will be isotropic (the mode with a spherical isofrequency surface is born at $\Gamma$-point), and the mode itself will degenerate in polarization due to the identity of the magnetic and electric polarizabilities (see ch.
 12 in \cite{collin1990field}).

-Under the the deformation (Eq. \ref{eq:dir_lat_2_2}) the BCC symmetry of the lattice will be violated and prolate/oblate spheroids will be located at the nodes of the deformed lattice.
-For the spheroid, the statement about the equivalence of directions becomes incorrect, since the polarizability along stretching/compression axis will differ from the polarizabilities in other directions \cite{collin1990field}.
-Also magnetic and electrical polarizabilities cease to be equal to each other.
-Thus, the mode ceases to be degenerate and splits: the material acquires a preferred direction (optical axis) along the deformation axis.
+Under the deformation (Eq. \ref{eq:dir_lat_2_2}) the BCC symmetry of the lattice will be violated and prolate/oblate spheroids will be located at the nodes of the deformed lattice.
+For a spheroid, the statement about the equivalence of directions becomes incorrect, since the polarizability along stretching/compression axis will differ from the polarizabilities in other directions \cite{collin1990field}.
+Magnetic and electrical polarizabilities are no longer equal to each other.
+Thus, the mode stops degenerating and splits: the material acquires the pre-determined direction (the optical axis) along the deformation axis.